 Samuel J. Abrams

-Samuel J. Abrams is a senior fellow at the American Enterprise Institute, where he focuses on questions of related civic and political culture and American ideologies.
-He is concurrently a professor of politics and social science at Sarah Lawrence College, and a faculty fellow with New York University’s Center for Advanced Social Science Research and a visiting scholar at the Sutherland Institute in Utah.
-Dr Abrams is actively involved with the Theodore Roosevelt Library and Foundation as well as the Foundation for Individual Rights and Expression (FIRE).
+Samuel J. Abrams is a senior fellow at the American Enterprise Institute, where he focuses on questions related to civic and political culture and American ideologies.
+He is concurrently a Professor of politics and social science at Sarah Lawrence College, a faculty fellow with New York University’s Center for Advanced Social Science Research, and a visiting scholar at the Sutherland Institute in Utah.
+In addition, Prof. Abrams is actively involved with the Theodore Roosevelt Library and Foundation and the Foundation for Individual Rights and Expression (FIRE).

-In 2018, Abrams wrote an op-ed in the New York Times in which he criticized student affairs administrators and identified political bias, at university mid-level administration at Sarah Lawrence for organizing “many overtly progressive events…without offering any programming that offered a meaningful ideological alternative.”
-Soon after, his office door was vandalized.
-Sarah Lawrence’s president released a weak statement affirming academic freedom and Abrams’s “every right” to publish and pursue his work.
+In 2018, Prof. Abrams wrote an op-ed in the New York Times in which he criticized student affairs administrators.
+The article identified political bias in Sarah Lawrence mid-level administration, which organized “many overtly progressive events…without offering any programming that offered a meaningful ideological alternative.”
+Soon after the article appeared, Prof. Abrams’ office door was vandalized.
+Sarah Lawrence’s president released a weak statement affirming academic freedom and Prof. Abrams’s “every right” to publish and pursue his work.

-For his independent academic analysis and courage, the Columbia Academic Freedom Council is honored to present Prof. Samual Abrams with the 2025 Academic Freedom Award.
+For his independent academic analysis and courage, the Columbia Academic Freedom Council is honored to present Prof. Samuel Abrams with the 2025 Academic Freedom Award.

 See All Honorees